Resources for pilot and feasibility studies

 Design: Informed consent

-Khan et al. assessed the transparency of informed consent in pilot and feasibility studies and found that transparency of informed consent is often inadequate
+Khan et al. assessed the transparency of informed consent in pilot and feasibility studies and found that transparency of informed consent is often inadequate, and Sim identifies some of the associated ethical issues.

 Design: Progression criteria